 If we would all just go outside and look around, our walls would not seem as closed in when we return to them.
 My husband remembers being in the hospital years ago for an extended period, forbidden to leave his room.
-When he was released he said the world seemed so vast and unmanageable; he'd gotten so used to the small parameters of his room day after day that anything larger made him off-kilter.
+When he was released he said the world seemed so vast and unmanageable; he got so used to the small parameters of his room after all that time that anything larger made him off-kilter.
 It must be the same for released prisoners; the bars are your boundaries, and anything larger can’t be comprehended right away.
-But we are not prisoners or hospital patients; all we have to do is step outside, or even look out a window.
-The sky is always there.
+But we are not prisoners, or hospital patients; all we have to do is step outside, or even look out a window.

 Exploring the natural world is how I began as a photographer; we all did.
-Now, with the temporary depopulation of the human world, I’ve begun to see differently; I've enhanced these photos so that they shimmer with the new eyes I’ve found during this enforced isolation.
-A kind of jousting with color, light, fundamentals of form and composition, and always with beauty, to pare away old reflexes and penetrate to what’s important, essential.
+Now, with the temporary depopulation of the human world, I’ve begun to see differently; I enhance these photos so that they shimmer with the new eyes I’ve found during this enforced isolation.
+A kind of jousting with color, light, time, fundamentals of form and composition, and always with beauty, to pare away old reflexes and penetrate to what’s important, essential.
 How did the Japanese masters see the world?
-I am trying to find out and see it that way too, through a purposeful delicacy of vision and of hand, corresponding to the vulnerability that's invaded our lives.
+I am trying to find out and see it that way too, through a purposeful delicacy of vision and of hand, corresponding to the vulnerability that has invaded our lives.